Why You Shouldn’t Ignore Your Cat’s Bad Breath

 The Causes of Offensive Kitty Breath

-If your cat’s breath has a really offensive odor, there are several causes that may be to blame.
+If your cat’s breath has a really offensive odor, there are several causes that might be to blame.
 These include:

 - Periodontal disease, mouth sores, mouth ulcers